ursl/tessie/README.md

 systemctl status tessieWeb
 ```

 With this setup, you can connect to http://coldbox01:3000 (Note: http, not https!)
+For more information on the webserver, see https://github.com/ursl/tessie/tree/master/node/test1#readme